-Estimated Estimated Strategies Budget Task(s) Start Complete Comments (A8) Update the Santa Paula Branch Line (SPBL) trail master plan, validate trail alignment connections, and amenities, and update existing conditions to facilitate trail completion, with stakeholder engagement.
-Santa Paula Branch Line (126-127) 2022/2023 2026/2027 VCTC applied for and received SCAG REAP CTC Partnership Program grant award to update the SPBL Trail Master Plan and EIR/EIS, but funds placed on hold due to State budget uncertainty.
-VCTC applied for alternative funding through STBG.
-If funded, VCTC will conduct extensive outreach to the agriculture industry, neighboring property owners, potential trail users, and others, prepare a phasing plan and develop an actionable implementation strategy.
+Strategies Budget Task(s) Estimated Start Estimated Complete Comments (A7) Update the Ventura County Airport Comprehensive Land Use Plan (ACLUP) to ensure the safety and welfare of airport users and nearby residents.
+Airport Land Use Commission (pages 136-137) 2026/2027 2027/2028 VCTC has discussed cooperation to pursue funding for ACLUP Update with County of Ventura Department of Airports.
+ACLUP Update part of mid- range workplan dependent on availability of funding and staff resources.
+(A8) Update the Santa Paula Branch Line (SPBL) trail master plan, validate trail alignment connections, and amenities, and update existing conditions to facilitate trail completion, with stakeholder engagement.
+Santa Paula Branch Line (pages 126-127) 2022/2023 2026/2027 VCTC applied for and received SCAG REAP CTC Partnership Program and Surface Transportation Block Grant awards to update the SPBL Trail Master Plan and EIR/EIS.
+In Fiscal Year 2024/2025, VCTC awarded a consultant contract and kicked-off an update to the Master Plan and environmental documents.
+VCTC will conduct extensive outreach to the agriculture industry, neighboring property owners, potential trail users, and others, prepare a phasing plan and develop an actionable implementation strategy.
 (A9) Complete the Rail Corridor Strategic Plan aimed at taking a holistic review of the Metrolink/Amtrak Surfliner rail line.
-Metrolink (124-125) 2022/2023 2024/2025 Metrolink has initiated the Service Growth Development Plan and LOSSAN has completed the Corridor Optimization Study, both of which plan for future service.
-(A10) Complete the short-range transit plan (SRTP) to better plan and coordinate transit services and programs.
-Regional Transit Planning (138-139) 2023/2024 2025/2026 The SRTP began in fall 2023 and is underway.
+Metrolink (pages 124-125) 2022/2023 2024/2025 Metrolink is nearing completion on the Service Growth Development Plan and LOSSAN has completed the Corridor Optimization Study, both of which plan for future service.
+(A10) Complete the short- range transit plan (SRTP) to better plan and coordinate transit services and programs.
+Regional Transit Planning (pages 138-139) 2023/2024 2025/2026 The SRTP began in fall 2023 and is underway and expected to be completed in summer 2025.
 (A11) Revisit VCTC's responsibility as it pertains to the Congestion Management Program (CMP), to consider alternatives to maintaining the program as currently constituted.
-Regional Transportation Planning (140-141) 2024/2025 2025/2026 ClearGuide license, which is available through VCTC's Transportation Data and Analytics Pilot Program, has been used by other County Transportation Commissions to meet requirements of CMP.
+Regional Transportation Planning (pages 140-141) 2025/2026 2026/2027 ClearGuide license, which is available through VCTC's Transportation Data and Analytics Pilot Program, has been used by other County Transportation Commissions to meet requirements of CMP.
 VCTC staff to research and initiate revisions to CMP using big data license resources in Fiscal Year 2024/2025.
 (A12) Conduct a regional transit fare study to benchmark and evaluate fare options.
-Regional Transit Planning (138-139) 2023/2024 2025/2026 A fare study will be included in the SRTP.
+Regional Transit Planning (pages 138-139) 2023/2024 2025/2026 A fare study will be included in the SRTP.